cordova-jon1618/minimalist-to-do-list-android-application-project/README.md

 ##  Acknowledgements
 ##

-*    Developed by Jonathan Cordova as part of the Java Series at UCLA Extension Center.
+*    Developed by Jonathan Cordova

 ##